Under the name “Klin Salone” many young people have joined together in Freetown.

-The core idea is to partially alleviate youth unemployment in Freetown in a self-governing system.
+The core idea is to alleviate youth unemployment in Freetown, in part, in a self-managed system.

-Another effect is to remove the rubbish from the narrow houses and streets to create a healthier environment.
-In the meantime, more than 500 young people have turned to this task
+Another effect of removing the rubbish from the narrow houses and streets to create a healthier environment.
+In the meantime, more than 500 young people, organized in various groups, have turned to this task.

-After the end of the GTZ programme, we support the idea through discussions and consultation with the young people during our stays in Freetown as well as in constant exchange via email and WhatsApp.
+After the end of the GTZ program, we support the “Klin Salone” idea through discussions and consultationwith the young people during our stays in Freetown as well as in constant exchange via email and WhatsApp.
 A lengthy but frauy cooperation.

-These two former Bundeswehr trucks were a major donation.
-These serve the Klin Salone groups as a means of transport from the small collection points to the rubbish dump.
+Two former Bundeswehr trucks were a major donation.
+These serve the Klin Salone groups as means of transport from the small collection points to the landfill.

 Handover ceremony of the 2 trucks donated by Bintumani D-SL in 2014 for the Klin Salone project.